New normal

-A new normal is a state to which an economy, society, etc. settles following a crisis, when this differs from the situation that prevailed prior to the start of the crisis.
-The term has been employed in relation to World War I, the September 11 attacks, the financial crisis of 2007–2008, the aftermath of the 2008–2012 global recession, the COVID-19 pandemic and other events.
+A new normal is a state to which an economy, society, etc. settles following a crisis, when this differs from the situation that prevailed prior to the start of the crisis (the "old normal").
+The term has been employed retroactively in relation to World War I, World War II, the September 11 attacks, the 2008 financial crisis, the aftermath of the Great Recession, the COVID-19 pandemic and other events.